-From the beginning of November our free online Infertility Network community will be moving over to our busy Health Unlocked community.
+From the 1st December our free online Infertility Network community will be moving over to our busy Health Unlocked community.
 It's a place where you can share your experiences anonymously if you prefer, ask questions, and get support from others who know just how it feels to struggle with fertility issues, 24 hours a day, 7 days a week.
 It's free to join and register, just visit here.

 Features such as ask our nurse, counsellor and embryologist, and a few new ones, will remain on our website, so you can continue to seek advice directly from our staff in this way.

 If you should have posts that you wish to keep, such as those in 'introductions' or 'my story', then we would advise that you copy them.
+There may be some disruption to service in the period leading up to the transition.
 Our More to Life and ACeBabes forums will not be affected by this change.

 Is anyone on the waiting list for nhs funded IVF?

 Posted by: Kirsty28 - 8 Sep 12 09:09

 Seems this is a postcode lottery in Scotland.

 After numerous hospital appointments in the last year we finally had our first appointment at Ninewells today to be told its a 3 years waiting list for nhs funded treatment.
 I knew about the waiting list but never knew it would be this long.
 Very gutted to be honest after ttc for 4 years.

 Please login to post a comment.
 Or create an account